Dev.Chan64's Blog

 a practice that crystallizes flow into structure.

-API Gateway is the first point where this practice begins,
+API Gateway is the first point where that practice begins,

-and designers compose the flow through the following three structural judgments.
+and designers structure the flow through three architectural judgments.

 1. Path Design (Route Design)